CourtneyWill/devops_project/README.md

  - Run application
     - Clone this repository to your local machine
     - cd into the devops_project folder
-    - from the root of the application type "ruby init"
+    - from the root of the application type "ruby init.rb"
     - follow the onscreen promtps